-While we still suffer from chronic water outages, the impact is less because most of the remaining residents are aware that our water was never potable and keep plenty of bottled water on hand.
+While we still suffer from the impact is less because most of the remaining residents are aware that our water was never potable and keep plenty of bottled water on hand.

 The duration of the outages has been lessened because the court appointed receiver is making sure that contractors are being paid whereas the previous owner was reluctant to remedy the problems and when forced to make repairs, he simply switched contractors rather than pay for previous work.
 That being said, we still have a contaminated water supply.

-Unfortunately, we still don't have a properly operating fire suppression system, but again, the receiver has an open dialogue with the Village and Fire Chief Gloeberger so that an alternative plan is in place whereas the previous owner obfuscated and debilitated any effort by authorities to make the community safe.
+Unfortunately, we still don't have a properly operating fire suppression system, but again, the receiver has an open dialogue with the Village and so that an alternative plan is in place whereas the previous owner obfuscated and debilitated any effort by authorities to make the community safe.

 A lot of the abandoned homes are still sitting here despite the fact that it's illegal for them to remain so long.
 I am not sure why?

 There is still the unresolved matter of lot rent rebates.
 When the previous owner sold us our homes, part of our lot rent was rebated to us to offset the cost of the new homes.
 Under the bankruptcy protection and now receivership, we are no longer receiving these.
 Coupled with the yearly increase in lot rent of $45.00 our lot rent went up by $270.00 overnight.
 Causing a real hardship for most of us.